 Their mission: To ensure that the high cost of fertility treatments doesn't come in the way of becoming a parent.

-Their mission: To provide information, support, and financial assistance to help needy infertile families overcome infertility.
+Their mission: To provide information, support, and financial assistance to help families overcome infertility.

 Their mission: To offer financial assistance for infertility treatments, surrogacy or adoption to people all across the United States.